How to Build a Successful Oil Analysis Program

 It is common to observe new customers using recycled water bottles to take samples of oil.
 Because these bottles could contain leftover water residue, the detection of water in these bottles might indicate sampling oil mixed with residual water contamination, rather than solely from oil sampling.

-Bottle Storage (Before Delivery to Labs)
+Bottle Storage (Before Sampling)

 Typically, sample bottles are clear to easily spot sediment and the presence of free or emulsified water.
 After sampling oil, it’s advisable to store the bottles at room temperature and away from sunlight.
 Ensure you do not store the samples for too long, though.
 It is best practice to send out the samples as soon as possible for current and accurate data.